bokkypoobah/FixedSupplyTokenFactory/README.md

 # BokkyPooBah's Fixed Supply Token 👊 Factory

-Use this factory to deploy your own token contract.
+Use this factory to deploy your own vanilla fixed supply token token contract.
+This fixed supply token contract implements the [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) token standard interface.
+The ERC20 optional `symbol()`, `name()` and `decimals()` have been implemented in this token contract.

+Additionally, the `approveAndCall(...)` functionality is included so that the two operations of executing `tokenContract.approve(targetContract, tokens)` and `targetContract.doSomething(...)` (which will execute `tokenContract.transferFrom(user, targetContact, tokens)`) can be combined into a single `approveAndCall(...)` transaction.
+Please only use this functionality with trusted smart contracts!

 <br />